Be honest. You’re wondering why everyone is gluten and/or dairy-free.

 Take out what ails them

-- Remove the top allergens for your child including wheat, corn, eggs, dairy, peanuts, and soybeans.
+- Remove your child’s top allergens, including wheat, corn, eggs, dairy, peanuts, and soybeans.

 - Add in whole grains (like quinoa and rice), organic vegetables, fruit, and healthy fats.